 But before we get into the details, it’s crucial that you understand the concept of engagement.
-When it comes to posting content, engagement is the top factor to keep in mind.
+When it comes to posting content on Google, conversions is the top factor to keep in mind.

-Successful online marketing relies on quality engagements and interactions with potential customers.
+Successful online marketing relies on creative methods to get conversions and sales.

 You would like to know what else you’ll need to optimize your Google Business Profile listing?
 Check out the Ultimate Google Business Profile Checklist

 When creating content on Google, the main priority should be conversions!
 It can be educating and entertaining as long as it works towards converting a searcher into a lead.
 You really want to create engaging content and come up with some smart Google Business Profile Post ideas.